Ensemble | Worldwide Representation, Public Relations

 The GRAMMY®-nominated Danish String Quartet continue to assert their preeminence among the world’s finest string quartets.
 Celebrated for their “intense blend, extreme dynamic variation (in which they seem glued together), perfect intonation even on harmonics, and constant vitality and flow” (Gramophone) and renowned for the palpable joy they exude in music-making, the Danish String Quartet has become one of today’s most in-demand classical quartets, performing to sold-out concert halls around the world.

-The Quartet’s inventive and intriguing programming and repertoire choices have produced critically acclaimed original projects and commissions as well as sophisticated arrangements of Scandinavian folk tunes.
-In August 2024, the Quartet releases their long-awaited third album of folk-inspired traditional and original tunes, Keel Road, on ECM.
+The Quartet’s inventive and intriguing programming and repertoire choices have produced critically acclaimed original projects and commissions as well as sophisticated arrangements of traditional folk tunes.
+In August 2024, the Quartet released their long-awaited third album of folk-inspired traditional and original tunes, Keel Road, on ECM.
 Comprising 14 tracks, all arranged by the Danish String Quartet, Keel Road is a retracing of musical pathways across the North Sea, from Denmark and Norway to the Faroe Islands, England, and Ireland.
-The release of Keel Road marks the Quartet’s tenth anniversary of exploring Scandinavian folk traditions, beginning with their 2014 album Wood Works andfollowed by Last Leaf (ECM 2017); the latter was chosen as one of the top classical albums of the year by NPR, Spotify and The New York Times.
+The release of Keel Road marked the Quartet’s tenth anniversary of exploring Scandinavian folk traditions, beginning with their 2014 album Wood Works and followed by Last Leaf (ECM 2017); both Last Leaf and Keel Road were chosen as one of the top classical albums of the year by NPR and The New York Times.

-With a growing audience in North America, they embark on four tours this season that bring them to 24 cities in the US and Canada, beginning with major summer festivals including Aspen and Tanglewood.
-They will also perform at the Library of Congress in Washington, DC, Cal Performances and UC Santa Barbara Arts & Lectures in California, Carnegie Hall in New York, Nashville Symphony’s Chamber Music Series, Friends of Chamber Music in Denver and the Savannah Music Festival.
-Outside the US, they perform this season in Denmark, Norway, Germany, the Netherlands, Spain, Belgium, Italy and Greece.
+With a growing audience in North America, they embark on three tours this season that bring them to 22 cities in the US and Canada.
+They perform at prestigious series including Washington Performing Arts, San Francisco Performances and UC Santa Barbara Arts & Lectures in California, Carnegie Hall in New York, The University Musical Society in Ann Arbor, Celebrity Series of Boston, and the Schubert Club in St. Paul Minnesota.
+Outside the US, they perform this season in Denmark, Norway, Germany, the Netherlands, Spain, Switzerland, Italy and Brazil.

 The Quartet takes an active role in reaching new audiences through special projects.
 In 2007, they established the DSQ Festival, which takes place in intimate and informal settings in Copenhagen.
 In 2016, they inaugurated a concert series, Series of Four, in which they both perform and invite colleagues to appear.
-They have been the recipient of many awards and appointments, including Musical America’s 2020 Ensemble of the Year; the Borletti-Buitoni Trust; BBC Radio 3 New Generation Artist; and a coveted spot in the Bowers Program (formerly CMS Two).
-In 2011, the Quartet were awarded the Carl Nielsen Prize, the highest cultural honor in Denmark.
+They have been the recipient of many awards and appointments, including Musical America’s 2020 Ensemble of the Year; the Borletti-Buitoni Trust; BBC Radio 3 New Generation Artist; and the Bowers Program (formerly CMS Two).
+In 2011, the Quartet were awarded the Carl Nielsen Prize, the highest cultural honor in Denmark, and in June 2025, the Léonie Sonning Music Prize – the first ensemble to receive what is one of the most prestigious awards in classical music (including a gift equivalent to approximately $150,000 USD).

 “...these [PRISM] releases must qualify as some of the most essential listening of the past decade.
 No recording could quite capture what makes the Danish so special in concert, could make indelible the fleeting aura of rapt, intense concentration that settles in a hall when they are at their best.
 But the five “Prism” releases come close...”